Link Search Menu Expand Document

 distribution_rule string all_items, cheapest_item, or most_expensive

-recipient_wallet_id integer The wallet ID to credit for wallet or points rewards
+recipient_wallet_id integer The wallet ID to credit (required for wallet_contribution type)

 metadata object Display information: title, subtitle, description, image_url, notes, log_message